Obersee (Lake Zurich): Geotopes

 Geotopes comprise geological outcrops, boulders and river delta formations.
 Geological rock outcrops, i.e. scenically striking rocky ridges are found in Fuchsberg and Stafflen in Jona, Heilig Hüsli in Rapperswil and the Hörnli glacial erratic in Oberbollingen.
-Extensive river deltas included that of the Jona and Aabach in Schmerikon, to a lesser degree of Sägenbächlein, Wagner and Lehholz in Jona and the Linth with side channels in Schmerikon.
+Extensive river deltas included that of the Jona and Schmerikoner Aa (Aabach), to a lesser degree of Sägenbächlein, Wagner and Lehholz in Jona and the Linth with side channels in Schmerikon.